aniketmahour59-cell/TJ-Tasks-2026-Aniket-Mahour/README.md

 ## How to Run

-1. Make sure Pyhton is installed.
+1. Make sure Python is installed.
 2. Open the project folder in VS code or terminal.
 3. Run the following command:

 '''bash
 python main.py
+'''

-4. Enter a coustomer message when promted.
+4. Enter a coustomer message when prompted.
 5. The program will classify the message into Technical Support,Billing Support, or General Inquiry

 ## Sample Outputs